sborrego/r-programming-an-introduction/README.md

 ## Install R and RStudio or get access on Posit (Formerly RStudio Cloud)

 To participate in this workshop you will need to have access to the programming language R and RStudio - see the options below.
 Please be prepared and have R and RStudio setup using either method before the workshop.
-If you are experience any trouble with installation, please contact me prior to the workshop **staceyborrego@gmail.com**.
+If you experience any trouble with installation, please contact me prior to the workshop **staceyborrego@gmail.com**.

 ### Option 1 - **recommended**